-- 5.1 Ettington aspires to thrive as a vibrant and distinctive neighbourhood, to continue to respect and reflect the views of its community, to evolve and expand whilst retaining its unique and distinctive character, and to provide an outstanding quality of life for current and future generations of residents. - 5.2 The community of Ettington will support this vision by: - Supporting measured, proportionate, timely and sustainable development to meet local requirements; - Encouraging a thriving and prosperous community that delivers a high quality of life for all its residents; - Promoting a flourishing local economy; - Maintaining a high quality natural environment that preserves and enhances biodiversity; - Recognising and protecting the character and history of the neighbourhood area; and - Endorsing policies that have a positive effect on the environment, including those that remove or minimise flood risk, mitigate climate change, reduce our carbon footprint and minimise the impact of increased traffic.
+- 5.1 Ettington aspires to thrive as a vibrant and distinctive neighbourhood, to continue to respect and reflect the views of its community, to evolve and expand whilst retaining its unique and distinctive character, and to provide an outstanding quality of life for current and future generations of residents. - 5.2 The community of Ettington and Fulready will support this vision by: - Supporting measured, proportionate, timely and sustainable development to meet local requirements; - Encouraging a thriving and prosperous community that delivers a high quality of life for all its residents; - Promoting a flourishing local economy; - Maintaining a high quality natural environment that preserves and enhances biodiversity; - Recognising and protecting the character and history of the neighbourhood area; and - Endorsing policies that have a positive effect on the environment, including those that remove or minimise flood risk, adapt to and mitigate climate change, reduce our carbon footprint and minimise the impact of increased traffic.

-Strategic Objectives Housing To promote new high quality homes in appropriate sustainable locations that meet the needs of the village and district without compromising the distinctive and attractive setting of the village or the natural environment Local Economy To protect and promote jobs for local people in order to advance economic development in the Neighbourhood Area Local Amenities To ensure that valued community facilities, local shops and services are maintained and where possible enhanced in order to promote sustainable living Natural Environment To safeguard our natural environment and enhance biodiversity through sensitive development which protects and enriches the landscape Built Environment To promote high quality sustainable design whilst ensuring the historic environment is preserved and enhanced Infrastructure To seek on-going improvements to transport and parking and digital communications
+Strategic Objectives Housing To promote new high quality homes in appropriate sustainable locations that meet the needs of the village and district without compromising the distinctive and attractive setting of the village or the natural environment Local Economy To protect and promote jobs for local people in order to advance economic development in the Neighbourhood Area Local Amenities To ensure that valued community facilities, local shops and services are maintained and where possible enhanced in order to promote sustainable living Natural Environment To safeguard our natural environment and enhance biodiversity through sensitive development which protects and enriches the landscape Built Environment To promote high quality sustainable design whilst ensuring the historic environment is preserved and enhanced Infrastructure To seek on-going improvements to transport, parking and digital communications, to promote sustainable design and to address flooding and drainage issues in the parish